neuralarc-ai/helium/backend/README.md

 When running the API locally with RabbitMQ in Docker, you need to set the correct RabbitMQ host in your `.env` file:

-- For Docker-to-Docker communication (when running both services in Docker): use `RABBITMQ_HOST=rabbitmq`
 - For local-to-Docker communication (when running API locally): use `RABBITMQ_HOST=localhost`

 Example `.env` configuration for local development: